jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 int crypto_aead_aes256gcm_is_available(void);
 ```

-Returns `1` if the current CPU supports the AES256-GCM implementation, and `0` if it doesn't.
+The function returns `1` if the current CPU supports the AES256-GCM implementation, and `0` if it doesn't.

 The library must have been initialized with `sodium_init()` prior to calling this function.